Clone Instrumental Template to a new app

 How to clone Instrumental Template to a new app

-If you're starting a totally fresh app and don't want to use Instrumental Template, then .
+If you're starting a totally fresh app and don't want to use Instrumental Template, then use these instructions instead.
 Otherwise, read on to use Instrumental Template for this new app.

 Clone the Instrumental Template repo